 Once we got to Tikal it was lunch time.
 We decided to stop and eat before exploring the park.
 Soon after we sat down, our waiter, who spoke only Spanish, came up to us.
 But he wasn’t asking for our order.
 Instead, he asked if he could hold our toddler and take a picture with her.
 Many parents would probably be a bit hesitant, but we weren’t.
 (Maybe we aren’t as over-protective as I’ve have claimed to be in the past.)
 The waiter was nice, friendly, and we had spoken with him for a few minutes already.
 Besides, the one room restaurant was small so the waiter couldn’t venture more than a few steps away from us.

-Avery has creeper radar, too.
-We would never force her to go to someone if she feels uncomfortable.
-And if she doesn’t like someone, she unashamedly lets us know with an ear-drum shattering scream.
+We would never force our child to let someone hold her if she felt uncomfortable.
+Luckily, if she doesn’t like someone, she unashamedly lets us know with an ear-drum shattering scream.
 With our friendly waiter, she did none of that.
 Instead she giggled and smiled at him.
 He walked her around the restaurant pointing out different objects and naming them in Spanish.
 The two were practically besties by the time our food arrived.
 They took a few pictures together and he proudly introduced his new, pint-sized friend to his co-workers, who also cooed, smiled and talked to her like she was the royal baby.

 A couple hours after we ate, we had to return to the restaurant to find our daughter’s shoes which she loves to take off as soon as I put them on her feet.
 (Seriously, why can’t toddlers keep their dang shoes on?!)
 When we went in to ask the staff if they had seen any baby sandals lying around, our waiter came over to greet us once again.
 As I was explaining what the lost sandals looked like to another restaurant employee, our waiter pulled out his phone to show her a picture of Avery’s shoes.